TheZeroBeast/TZB-MMU2S-Firmware/README.md

 **https://github.com/TheZeroBeast/MM-control-01/releases**

+## Compatibility

+At this time **only the MK3 is compatible** with this firmware.
+If there are any AVR programmers that could help make this compatible with the MK2S or MK2.5, your help would be greatly appreciated.
+If you are so inclined, you could potentially compile this code for your hardware and have a 24v 5a supply powering the MMU2 unit.
+Then it will work the same as the MK3.

 ## Points of Notes

 You **DO NOT** have to reset to factory settings, all the same EEPROM data structures are used as STOCK-PRUSA-FW